 Bali is pleasant all year round!
 May through September has the best weather (drier, less humid) and is the best time for many activities including diving and surfing.
 November though March is rainy season – though rainfall is never excessive so you can do most activities except volcano treks.

 The temperature ranges from 24 degrees to 31 degrees all year round.

 Rainfall ranges from 0cm to 140cm during the wet season.

 Sanur has a very relaxing feel to it with tropical flowers framing the streets and sounds of cooing pigeons blending in with the soft lull of the waves.
 In many ways, the area feels like that third bowl of porridge: not too busy and not too quiet but just right.

 Needless to say, relaxed Sanur is the ideal locale for indulging in the kind of rejuvenating spa treatments Bali is so famous for.
 There are a few highly rated spas offering indulgent massages and treatment packages in central Sanur.
 There are also countless casual spas dotted along the main street, offering massages and beauty treatments at very affordable prices.
 If you’re staying in one of our villas, Ministry of Villas’ concierge team can arrange massages and other spa treatments to be carried out in the privacy of your villa.

 Sanur is a great place for some souvenir shopping.
 The main street of Jalan Danau Tamblingan is lined with local shops selling souvenirs, apparel and accessories and you’ll find more of the same variety along the beachfront promenade.
-You can also pick up groceries and colourful souvenirs and clothing at Hardy’s supermarket, located right in the heart of town.
+You can also pick up groceries and colourful souvenirs and clothing at Hardy’s supermarket, a local landmark located right in the heart of town.
 You’ll also find more sophisticated boutiques dotted along the main street.